turnstileai/TurnstileAI/README.md

   </a>
 </p>

-TypeScript SDK for verified AI inference, routing, and signed compute receipts.
+TypeScript SDK for TurnstileAI, focused on signed compute receipts, request integrity, and OpenAI-compatible client workflows.

-Each receipt can include a verifiable request hash, response hash, model/provider metadata, TurnstileAI signature, and optional on-chain inclusion proof so anyone can independently check integrity after the call.
+Each compute receipt can include request and response hashes, model and provider metadata, usage data, TurnstileAI signatures, and optional inclusion proof data for independent verification.

-TurnstileAI sits between your app and model providers.
-It lets you send chat completion requests, apply routing preferences, and retrieve or verify compute receipts for each request.

-## Why use TurnstileAI
+## Why TurnstileAI

-- Route requests across providers.
+- Standardize AI request and receipt handling in one SDK.
-- Get signed receipts with model, provider, usage, latency, and cost.
+- Verify signed compute receipts offline.
-- Apply routing policies for speed, cost, or reliability.
+- Validate Merkle inclusion proofs for anchored batches.
-- Keep an audit trail for agents and production workloads.
+- Keep a typed audit trail for agent and production workloads.
 - Use an OpenAI-style integration pattern.

 ## Installation